gottacatchenall/ms_false_negatives/README.md

 practical samples.
-The goal should instead be to sample a system enough to have a statistically robust estimate of the current state and empirical change over time of an ecological community at a given spatial extent and temporal resolution, and to determine what the sampling effort required prior to sampling.
+The goal should instead be to sample a system enough to have a statistically robust estimate of the current state and empirical change over time of an ecological community at a given spatial extent and temporal resolution, and to determine what the sampling effort required should be prior to sampling.

 Our work highlights the need for a quantitatively robust approach to sampling